fpdf-easytable/ajax_server_response_hander/README.md

 # Example

 The directory examle contains a working proof of concept of this approach.
+It contains
+   - frontend
+      - example.html
+      - library.js (where generic functions to manipulate the document are defined.
+Of course, you can include any js file where your functions and modules are defined.)
+      - AjaxServerResonseHander.min.js
+      - popup.css
+   - backend
+      - ajax_response_class.php
+      - ajax.php (the target of the ajax calls.
+See ajax.php for more details)